timothyas/xesn/paper.md

 T.A.
 Smith acknowledges support from the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder.
+The authors thank the editor Jonny Saunders for comments that significantly improved the manuscript, and the reviewers Troy Arcomano and William Nicholas.

 # References